-DnsClient.NET is a simple yet very powerful and high performant open source library for the .NET Framework to do DNS lookups.
+DnsClient.NET is a simple yet very powerful and high performance open source library for the .NET Framework to do DNS lookups.

 The following example instantiates a new

-var lookup = new LookupClient(); var result = await lookup.QueryAsync("google.com", QueryType.ANY); var record = result.Answers.ARecords().FirstOrDefault(); var address = record?.Address;
+var lookup = new LookupClient(); var result = await lookup.QueryAsync("google.com", QueryType.A); var record = result.Answers.ARecords().FirstOrDefault(); var ip = record?.Address;

 - Query result cache based on provided TTL